 UV Impacted Eyes

-Sunlight is an important source of vitamin D, but excessive exposure can also have a harmful effect on the human body.
-The effects of sunburn on the skin are well-documented, but the UV rays can also damage the delicate eye area
+Sunlight is an important source of vitamin D but excessive exposure can have a harmful effect on the human body.
+The effects of sunburn on the skin are well-documented, but UV rays can also damage the delicate eye area.

 A sensitivity to light can be a trigger for migraine headaches.
 To combat this problem, you can try wearing tinted lenses to lessen the effect of the UV rays hitting your face.
 Dark sunglasses can be helpful for wearing outdoors to protect your eyes from the direct effects of the sunlight, while lighter tinted glasses can be useful for indoors.
 You can also ask your optometrist about photochromic lenses, which are designed to change the level of tint according to the intensity of light.
 This can save you the hassle of having to swap out a particular pair of tinted lenses for another as you move throughout the day.